-Convection Ovens explained
+Convection ovens explained

 Is convection good for baking?

-However, keep in mind that the fan that is installed in the back of this oven has to be turned off if you are preparing a quick bread, wet batter, layers, or thin bread doughs.
+However, keep in mind that the fan that is installed in the back of this oven needs to be turned off if you are preparing a quick bread, wet batter, layers, or thin bread doughs.

 How to use a convection oven for cake making?